mk-5/gdx-fireapp/README.md

 });
 ```

-Do not forget about authorization if need it, more info [here](https://firebase.google.com/docs/database/security/quickstart)
+If yours database requires authorization do not forget about it, more info [here](https://firebase.google.com/docs/database/security/quickstart)

-### Crash raporting
+#### Crash raporting

 Any custom errors or logs you can report as follow: